armadillica/flamenco-worker-python/README.md

 There are a few ways to install Flamenco Worker:

-- If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, then run `pip install flamenco-worker-xxxx.whl`
+- If you have a distributable zip file (see [Packaging for distribution](#packaging-for-distribution)) unzip it, then run `pip install flamenco_worker-xxxx.whl`

 - If you have a copy of the source files, run `pip install -e .`